.png)

 Creative Dance for Adults

 Expand your movement range through play.
 Wild Kin is a playful, expressive space for creative movement, blending somatic awareness, improvisation, and guided exploration to support physical ease and emotional vitality.
-Through individual and group movement, you’ll expand your range, awaken creativity, and connect more deeply with yourself, others, and the living world.
-All bodies and backgrounds welcome—no experience needed, just bring your body as it is.
+Through individual and group movement, you’ll expand your movement range, awaken creativity, and connect more deeply with yourself and others.
+All bodies and backgrounds welcome—no experience needed, just bring yourself as you are.

 How we move impacts the way we think, feel and the state of our nervous system.